 An umbilical hernia is a small hole in the abdominal wall where the umbilical cord goes through.
 These holes generally close on their own, but if they do not, a small ball of fat or intestine can push through the opening and give you an “outie”.
 This can be very large, or very small.
 Small hernias often close up over time, with 80% closing by the age of 2 years.

 Some people have an after belly button plastic surgery “innie”, but it pops out during pregnancy.
 This is because there is a tiny hernia that enlarges when the baby is growing and the abdominal pressure rises.

 This stretches the small pea-sized opening into a larger opening, and the belly button becomes an “outie”.
 Sometimes the body repairs itself after pregnancy and the belly button goes back to normal but not always.
 Additional pregnancies will make the opening bigger and less likely to close in its own.

 Fixing an “outie”

-There are three key parts of belly button surgery to fix and “outie”.
+There are three key parts of umbilicoplasty for loose skin and to fix and “outie”.

 - Repair the hernia

 - Tack the skin down to make an “Innie”